 Written by Don Byrd

-[Update: See Bob Allen’s coverage of Tyler’s testimony for Baptist News Global’s here: “Baptist leader promotes balanced view of religious liberty before Senate panel“]
+[Update: See the BJC’s coverage in the November/December edition of Report from the Capital at this link, and see Bob Allen’s coverage of Tyler’s testimony for Baptist News Global’s here: “Baptist leader promotes balanced view of religious liberty before Senate panel“]

 In her opening remarks, Tyler emphasized “five current trends” that require attention: